curtwarfield/duplicacy-guide/docs/index.md

 "keys": null,
 ~~~

-Change `"keys": null,` to this:
+Change the line to this:
 ~~~
 "keys": {
             "ssh_key_file": ".duplicacy/id_rsa"
          },
 ~~~
-> Use a text editor such as `vim` or `nano` to edit the file because spacing is **important**.

-## Running the backup command
+## Running the backup

 **STEP 1:**

-Run the `duplicacy backup` command from the backup directory.
+Run the **duplicacy backup** command from the backup directory.
 ~~~
 $ duplicacy backup -stats
 ~~~

 You will be prompted to enter the storage password.
-Enter the storage password you created when you initialized the repostiory.
+Enter the storage password you created when you initialized the repository.

-If you do not want to enter the storage password every time you run the backup, you can use the `DUPLICACY_<STORAGENAME>_PASSWORD` environment variable.
-If you want to automate your backups by running them from a `bash` script via `cron`, you will need to also use this variable.
+Use the `DUPLICACY_<STORAGENAME>_PASSWORD` environment variable if you do not want to type in the password every time you run the backup command.

+You can run the **export** command or specify this variable in a **bash** script if you want to use this.

-If your storage password is `ThisIsNotAVerySecurePassword`, the command would like this in our example scenario:
+For example, if your storage password was `ThisIsNotAVerySecurePassword`, you would run the following from your terminal:
 ~~~
 export DUPLICACY_NACHOSTORAGE_PASSWORD="ThisIsNotAVerySecurePassword"
 ~~~
+You could also add that line to a **bash** script to avoid typing in your storage password every time.

 **NOTE**: You need to use capitalization for the remote storage name regardless of the actual name of the storage.
 This means that `nachoStorage` needs to be written as `NACHOSTORAGE`.

-You can run this shell command before you run the `duplicacy backup` command or add it to a `bash` script.